 One of the most common excuses we hear why people don’t work out is they don’t have time.
 They don’t have time to travel to a gym and they don’t have an hour or so in their busy day to focus on training.
-Neither of those excuses are valid and to prove it, I submit to you an ab workout that you can do anywhere and anytime because the only thing you need to use is your body and it will only take you 10 minutes.
-Don’t get it twisted though.
-This brief circuit is intense and will leave your core burning.
+Neither of those excuses is valid and to prove it, I submit to you an ab workout that you can do anywhere and anytime because the only thing you need to use is your body and it will only take you 10 minutes.
+Don’t get it twisted though, this brief circuit is intense and will leave your core burning.

-Clock is ticking.
+The clock is ticking.
 10 minutes is all you need.

 Lying Leg Raise